 Nicaragua is a popular tourist attraction, despite the fact that much of the country still lives in poverty.
 The President has vowed to use tourism as a way to counter the poverty throughout the country.
 It has a lot to offer tourists, with it’s beautiful beaches, nature, architecture and it’s many lakes and volcanoes.
 It also boasts 565 miles of picturesque coastline.

 An Earthquake in 1972 that hit the capital of Nicaragua, killed over 19,000 people and also destroyed most of the cities infrastructure.

 Nicaragua has the second largest rainforest in the Americas, next to the Amazon Rainforest.

-In the forests of Nicaragua, they are home to many animals such as, jaguars, manatees, monkeys, wild boars, snakes, anteaters, armadillos, shy ocelots and also boast five of the world’s forty species of toucans.
+In the forests of Nicaragua, they are home to many animals such as, jaguars, monkeys, wild boars, snakes, anteaters, armadillos, shy ocelots and they also boast five of the world’s forty species of toucans.

-Three-toed sloths lives in the forest of Nicaragua.
+Three-toed sloths live in the forests of Nicaragua.
 They can only move at a speed of six feet per minute.
 They are so slow that algae grows on them.

 Every year on the same beach in Nicaragua, hundreds of thousands of sea turtles dig their nests and lay their eggs.
 These turtles can live for up to 80 years.
 Unfortunately, thousands are also killed each year, because people eat them as meat and steal their eggs, making them an endangered species.